walmartlabs/concord-website/overview/contribute.md

 Contributions are accepted as pull requests on the relevant repository.

-Contributors are required to sign our by Contributor License Agreement (the “CLA”).
-Each pull request is automatically verified, against the list of contributors that have signed the CLA.
+Contributors are required to sign our Contributor License Agreement.
+Each pull request is automatically verified, against the list of contributors who have signed the CLA.
 If not, you are required to sign the CLA for the contribution to be reviewed and merged.

 Further details are available in the
 [Walmart CLA repository](https://github.com/walmartlabs/walmart-cla/).